 ‘Ben-Hur’ movie: Semi-biblical epic starring Ramon Novarro became most expensive and most successful blockbuster in history

 Christmas 2015 is just around the corner.
-That helps to explain Turner Classic Movies’ presentation of Fred Niblo’s Ben-Hur: A Tale of the Christ last night, Dec.
-20, ’15, featuring Carl Davis’ magnificent score.
+That helps to explain Turner Classic Movies’ presentation of Fred Niblo’s Ben-Hur: A Tale of the Christ on Dec.
+20, featuring Carl Davis’ magnificent score.
 Starring Ramon Novarro, Metro-Goldwyn-Mayer’s 1925 Ben-Hur movie version became not only the most expensive film production up to that time, but also the biggest worldwide box office hit as well.

 Equally important, that was probably the first instance when the international market came to the rescue of a Hollywood mega-production, saving not only Ben-Hur from a fate worse than getting trampled by a runaway chariot but also the newly formed MGM, which could have been financially strangled at birth had the epic based on Gen. Lew Wallace’s bestseller been a commercial bomb.